Overview of the Career Ambassadors’

 How to Beome a CA?

-The Office of Career Development is looking for motivated, dedicated, well-rounded students who love to promote services to the entire student body.
+The Career Development is looking for motivated, dedicated, well-rounded students who love to promote services to the entire student body.
 Being a Career Ambassador is a great way to network and learn more about establishing a career in your chosen field, as you get the opportunity to associate with a variety of professionals both at Nova and around the community.

 You can find the application at the following link: https://docs.google.com/spreadsheet/viewform?formkey=dG96bUw4eGV5RXRyRlV5YmlHQ1hYNHc6MQ.

 Meet with a Career Adviser to prepare your resume!

 Monday–Friday between the hours of 8:30 a.m.−5:00 p.m.